Released a Next.js-powered blog template featuring built-in post functionality!

 # App settings

-APP_ROOT_PATH=/var/www/next-creator // Absolute path to the project root
+APP_ROOT_PATH=/var/www/next-creator // Absolute path to the project root directory.

-API_ACCESS_ADDRESS="http://192.168.1.45:8648" // For fetching by the server component
+API_ACCESS_ADDRESS="http://192.168.1.45:8648" // For use when fetching in server components

 NEXT_PUBLIC_SITE_TITLE="site title"